Tme-1/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script to display contents of the working directory
+A script to display contents of my working directory